FluBBaOfWard/NitroSwan/README.md

   * Powersave 2nd Screen: If graphics/light should be turned off for the GUI screen when menu is not active.
   * Emulator on Bottom: Select if top or bottom screen should be used for emulator, when menu is active emulator screen is allways on top.
   * Autosleep: Doesn't work.
+* WonderWitch: Tools for interacting with a WonderWitch.
+  * XMODEM Transmit: Used for uploading files to WonderWitch.
+  * XMODEM Receive: Used for downloading files from WonderWitch.
 * Debug:
   * Debug Output: Show FPS and logged text.
   * Disable Foreground: Turn on/off foreground rendering.